cvs-health/testaro/README.md

 ###### Configuration

 Every tool invoked by Testaro must have:
-- a property in the `tests` object defined in the `run.js` file, where the property name is the code representing the tool and the value is the name of the tool
+- a property in the `tests` object defined in the `run.js` file, where the property name is the ID representing the tool and the value is the name of the tool
 - a `.js` file, defining the operation of the tool, in the `tests` directory, whose name base is the name of the tool

 The `actSpecs.js` file (described in detail below) contains a specification for any `test` act, namely: